sonalithote/facer-take-home-assignment/README.md

 ## Facer Technical Assignment - Introduction

-For this technical assignment, your free to choose to execute it in any language we have provided.
+For this technical assignment, you are free to choose to execute it in any language we have provided.
 Currently it's either Kotlin or Typescript.
 If you're applying for a front-end position, we encourage you to pick Typescript, if you're applying for an Android position we encourage you to choose Kotlin.

 Each language contains a readme file with some context on how to run the program provided.
 Feel free to fork this repository for your solution.
 Below you'll find the requirements for the exercise.